zuozhenggh/learning-library/solutions-library/ocvs/export-workload/export-workload.md

 2. Download the [Ubuntu.ovf](https://objectstorage.us-ashburn-1.oraclecloud.com/p/sOmBe0So96uG2zYVIjywBSXp_wSgfolSvYj3_0JJF8M/n/orasenatdhubsred01/b/oscommerce-workshop/o/ubuntu.zip) file.

 3. Open VMware Workstation and click on **File** and then **Open**.
-Select the **ubuntu.ovf** file that you downloaded, earlier.
+Select the **ubuntu.ovf** file that you downloaded in the previous instruction.

     ![](./images/200_1.png " ")

 4. Provide a name for the virtual machine.
 We will be using the name **oscommerce** going forward.
 Also, specify a path for the VM.
-After that, click on **Import**.
+Thereafter, click on **Import**.

     ![](./images/200_2.png " ")

-5. The VMware Workstation will read the settings from the ovf file, automatically and will take you to the settings for the VM.
+5. The VMware Workstation will automatically read the settings from the ovf file and will take you to the settings for the VM.
 You should be able to see the following settings:

     ![](./images/200_3.png " ")

-6. Once complete, you will see the osCommerceDemo VM listed.
+6. Once complete, you will see the oscommercedemo VM listed.
 Hit the **Green Start Arrow** to boot up the VM.

     ![](./images/200_4.png " ")